rust-lang/prev.rust-lang.org/faq.md

 There are some types in Rust whose values are only partially ordered, or have only partial equality.
 Partial ordering means that there may be values of the given type that are neither less than nor greater than each other.
 Partial equality means that there may be values of the given type that are not equal to themselves.

 Floating point types ([`f32`][f32] and [`f64`][f64]) are good examples of each.
 Any floating point type may have the value `NaN` (meaning "not a number"). `NaN` is not equal to itself (`NaN == Nan` is false), and not less than or greater than any other floating point value.
 As such, both [`f32`][f32] and [`f64`][f64] implement [`PartialOrd`][PartialOrd] and [`PartialEq`][PartialEq] but not [`Ord`][Ord] and not [`Eq`][Eq].

+As explained in [the earlier question on floats](#why-cant-i-compare-floats), these distinctions are important because some collections rely on total orderings/equality in order to give correct results.

 <h2 id="input-output">Input / Output</h2>